 Allegations against an individual(s) not-affiliated from Wentworth: Wentworth will support and provide appropriate resources wherever possible.

-Students wishing to report an incident of sexual misconduct anonymously, may due so using EthicsPoint.
+Students wishing to report an incident of sexual misconduct anonymously, may do so using EthicsPoint at wit.ethicspoint.com.

 Interim Remedial Action